 I’m Going Through Probate of a Property.
 What Should I Do?

 When someone you love passes away, there are quite a few things that you need to take care of.
 But it doesn’t need to overwhelm you.
 Even just hearing the word “probate” can be intimidating.
 It is well known that the process can cost a pretty penny while taking quite a long time.

-When it comes to a deceased person’s estate, if there is no naming of a living trust, probate may be called into action along state guidelines.
+When it comes to a deceased person’s estate, if there is no naming of a living trust, probate may be called into action along with state guidelines.
 If you’re in the middle of the probate process, and you’re wondering if the sale of a house can cover the cost, the answer is simple: yes.
-Here’s how.

 First off, it’s important to remember that the legal system isn’t free.
 When the court has a valid will to work with, court costs and fees are expected to be paid.
 However, if there isn’t a will or the existing will is being challenged, the probate process could be prolonged.
 This administration cost can be expensive.

 After payments for a funeral, taxes, or other debt are collected, what is left can be distributed to the estate’s heirs and beneficiaries.
-If a will hasn’t been presented, state laws go into effect to determine further distribution of the property.
+If a will hasn’t been presented, state laws go into effect to determine the further distribution of the property.

 As expected, this process comes at a price.
 If you are an executor of the estate and there is a property that hasn’t been willed to a beneficiary, you are allowed to sell it to cover the costs.
 Following the sale, all proceeds will be applied to the probate and debts of the estate first.